 Positive Visualization Practice

-Visualize one of your yearly goals from day 8 of the Happy in 31 Challenge.
+Visualize a goal or achievement.
 See a clear image in your mind of yourself achieving that goal.
 How does it look, how does it happen, how does it feel, how does it smell?
 Envision every positive aspect of that goal coming true.

 Make a habit of visualizing any goals or upcoming events in your life.
 Make a movie in your mind of how smoothly you achieve your desires.
 Also consider how things could go wrong and how you will overcome those obstacles.
 Having a Plan B will help you achieve your goals.
 There is never “one way” to accomplish your goals.
 Know all of your available pathways.